 O’kneeka Roberts, Professional Sales Account Manager at the OraPharma Pharmaceuticals division of Valeant Incorporated, is an award-winning leader with over 10 years of pharmaceutical and publishing sales experience.
 She is a change agent with a broad knowledge base who builds effective teams, manages complexity, and delivers strategic and financial results.
 O’kneeka is a veteran who served four years as a Marine Safety Officer with the US Coast Guard.
 She is also a proud Diamond Life member of Delta Sigma Theta Sorority Incorporated, a Greek-lettered sorority established in 1913 by African-American college women.
 O’kneeka, a Ridgewood resident, brings her gift for creative problem-solving and commitment to improving lives to the YWCA Bergen County Board of Directors, which she joined in May 2017.
 LinkedIn

-Hollis Thomas is an experienced wholesale apparel sales executive who specializes in business planning and building relationships.
-Hollis believes that family is as fundamental to the future of female leadership as advancement in the workplace.
-She wants women to be reminded daily just how amazing we all are.
+Hollis Thomas is an apparel executive with close to 20 years of experience in buying and wholesale sales.
+Now with Hanesbrands, Hollis specializes in business planning, execution, and relationship-building.
+At one time a stay-at-home mother with a daughter, Hollis believes that the support of family is as fundamental to the future of female leadership as advancement in the workplace, and aspires to remind women just how amazing we all are.
+Superwomen indeed!
 Hollis is a creative self-starter who brings her passion for the development of strong, independent, confident girls and women to the YWCA Bergen County Board of Directors, which she joined in May 2017.
+Hollis is also a member of Mocha Moms Inc. of Bergen County; an active member of the NYC and northern NJ community; and a wife, mother, sister, and friend.
 LinkedIn

 YWCA Bergen County Board Committees are typically chaired by a Board member and consist of Board members, staff, and interested volunteers from the community.
 These committees are accountable to the Board and help to research and develop policy and recommend major policies/initiatives to the Board for approval as appropriate.
 Current committees include Board Development, Finance, Fund Development, Communications and Mission Based Programs.
 Committees meet monthly or quarterly depending on their agendas.